Maroosha/python-project-lvl2/README.md

 <strong>PLAIN</strong>

-A plain descriptive format with only changed key-value pairs reflected:
+A plain descriptive format with only changed key-value pairs shown.

 <code>gendiff -f plain path/to/file1 path/to/file2</code>